Mozu Kofun Group: Location

-The Mozu Kofun Cluster is located in the city of Sakai which is within Osaka Prefecture.
-The tumuli are built on a plateau overlooking Osaka Bay near the ancient coastline and are distributed in a range of about four kilometers from east-to-west and north-to-south.The Furuichi Kofun Cluster is located in nearby Habikino and Fujiidera cities.
+The Mozu Kofun Group is located in the city of Sakai which is within Osaka Prefecture.
+The tumuli are built on a plateau overlooking Osaka Bay near the ancient coastline and are distributed in a range of about four kilometers from east-to-west and north-to-south.
+The Furuichi Kofun Cluster is located in nearby Habikino and Fujiidera cities.

 History

 In the Japanese archipelago, more than 20,000 tumuli (kofun), which are mounds of earth and stones erected over graves of the ruling class, were built between the later part of the 3rd century and the 6th century.
 It was the peak period of building such mounds.
 They represent a cultural tradition which is an expression of "forms, and design of the kofun" of the sociopolitical hierarchical order and the link that was prevalent during that period between regions.
 This period is termed as the Kofun Period.
 The most prominent imperial mausolea in this cluster of tumuli are those of Emperor Nintoku and Emperor Richū.

-There are 44 burial mounds in the Mozu cluster, including those that are partially destroyed.
+There are 44 burial mounds in the Mozu Group, including those that are partially destroyed.
 Of these, 19 have been designated as national historic sites, and separately, the Imperial Household Agency has ruled three to be Imperial mausoleums, two to be "Tomb Reference Sites", and 18 to be "baichō", or ancillary mausoleums connected with an Imperial mausoleum.
 There used to be more than 100 burial mounds, but due to the rapid development of residential land after World War II, more than half of the burial mounds were destroyed.

-In 2010, the Japanese government proposed that the Daisen Kofun and the entire cluster of Mozu Tombs and Furuichi Tombs be designated as a UNESCO World Heritage Site.
+In 2010, the Japanese government proposed that the Daisen Kofun and the entire cluster of Mozu Kofun Group and Furuichi Kofun Group be designated as a UNESCO World Heritage Site.
 9 years later on 6 July 2019, the site was approved and inscribed as a UNESCO World Heritage Site under Criteria: (iii) and (iv) as the Mozu-Furuichi Kofun Group: Mounded Tombs of Ancient Japan.